Eating for Good | Social Enterprise Restaurants and Cafes in Thailand

 Time for Lime

-Enviably located at the end of a beautiful crescent beach – tick.
-Views over the ocean – tick.
-A changing daily tasting menu which caters for every taste – tick.
-A wonderful mission to protect and improve the welfare of animals on the island of Koh Lanta – tick.
-Time for Lime in my eyes is perfect.
+Enviably located at the end of a beautiful crescent beach with ocean views – tick.
+A changing daily tasting menu that caters for every taste – tick.
+A wonderful mission to protect and improve the welfare of animals on the island of Koh Lanta – big tick.
+Time for Lime is perfect.

-The Time for Lime restaurant and adjoining cooking school were founded in 2002 by Junie Kovacs and help to fund Lanta Animal Welfare (also founded by Junie) – a shelter created to care for, rehabilitate and ultimately rehome injured, stray and mistreated cats and dogs from the island.
-The shelter also seeks to reduce the number of stray animals on the island through sterilization, a programme through which they have had great success to date.
-In addition to food, Time for Lime also offers simple bungalow accommodation (you can have cats from the rescue centre stay in your room with you, so for cat lovers this is the dream destination)
+The Time for Lime restaurant and adjoining cooking school were founded by Junie Kovacs in 2020.
+The organisation helps to fund Lanta Animal Welfare (also founded by Junie) – a shelter created to care for, rehabilitate and ultimately rehome injured, stray and mistreated cats and dogs on the island.
+The shelter also seeks to reduce the number of stray animals on the island through sterilisation, a programme through which they have had great success to date.
+In addition to food, Time for Lime also offers simple bungalow accommodation (you can have cats from the rescue centre stay in your room with you, so for cat lovers this is the dream destination).

-We had paid a visit to Lanta Animal Welfare a couple of days prior to our restaurant visit and it made our dining experience that little bit more special.
+My partner and I had paid a visit to Lanta Animal Welfare a couple of days prior to our restaurant visit, and it made our dining experience that little bit more special.
 Having seen the faces of the cats and dogs cared for by the shelter we were sure that our money was going to a great cause and couldn’t wait to get stuck into the tasting menu.
 The tasting menu changes daily so pick the day’s menu which appeals to you the most.
 There is also a lovely cocktail menu and given the location it’s the perfect spot for a sundowner mojito or two.

 The 6-course tasting menu began with Mien Kham ‘taste of Thailand’ parcels, lots of little tasty nibbles such as dried shrimp, peanuts and honey which you wrap / drizzle into pepper leaves and munch down in one.
-Next up was a spicy Tom Yam soup, hearty massaman curry and rice, followed by a tasty chunk of white King fish with green herb sauce and potatoes and finally spring rolls bursting with scrumptiousness.
+In succession, we then devoured a spicy Tom Yam soup, hearty massaman curry and rice, and a tasty chunk of white king fish with green herb sauce and potatoes, and finally spring rolls bursting with scrumptiousness.
 To finish the belly-busting meal was an indulgent chocolate pot.
 To say we were full would be an understatement.